 Ahtanum Creek is the next major Yakima River tributary located upstream from the Toppenish Creek watershed (Marion Drain).
 It forms the northern boundary of the Yakima Reservation and enters the Yakima River at river mile 106.9.
 Of the three steelhead- producing tributaries monitored by YRWP, Ahtanum Creek is the smallest with a watershed size of 173 mi2, but its base flow is comparable to that in perennial sections of Satus and Toppenish creeks because of its relatively higher watershed elevation.
+Also, due to its higher watershed elevation, the winter freshets that are often seen in Satus and Toppenish Creek are absent or occur at a lesser magnitude (Figure 2).
 Elevations range from 6000 feet near Green Lake in the North Fork Ahtanum Creek watershed to 940 feet at the mouth.
 Flowing through the city of Union Gap and other small suburbs of the city of Yakima it is the most urban of the three watersheds and is where urbanization poses one of the greatest threats compared with other Yakima River tributaries.
 At one time irrigation withdrawals dewatered significant portions of the stream which is naturally perennial; however, regulated diversions now allow continuous flows.
 Irrigation withdrawals and returns still influence water quantity and quality.

 Figure 2.
-Hydrograph on Ahtanum Creek near the mouth for Water Year 2014.
+Hydrograph on Ahtanum Creek near the mouth for Water Year 2015.